 Here’s a question to ponder: How much does the average US household spend on jewelry and watches per year?
 Does this spending differ by age group and, if so, by how much?
-Knowing how much different demographic groups spend can be very valuable to a business.
+Knowing the demographics of jewelry buyers and how much each different demographic groups spend can be very valuable to a business.

 Diamond Jewelry Is Losing Market Share in Its Most Important Market